thindil/hunter/README.md

 ## Features

-- Two column mode default or one column mode: One column always show files and directories, second column is used to preview files and directories or select destination location for move or copy files.
+* Two column mode default or one column mode: One column always show files and directories, second column is used to preview files and directories or select destination location for move or copy files.
 In one column mode, second column appear only when copying or moving files or directories.
-- Preview of text files (with syntax highlighting) and images.
+* Preview of text files (with syntax highlighting) and images.
-- Standard file manager features: copy, delete, move files and directories, change their permissions, change application associated with them.
+* Standard file manager features: copy, delete, move files and directories, change their permissions, change application associated with them.
-- Written in TK and Ada.
+* Written in TK and Ada.
-- Available in English and Polish languages.
+* Available in English and Polish languages.

 ## Build the program from sources

 ### Docker way

 You can use Docker image `adabuild` from the project [dockerada](https://github.com/thindil/dockerada).
-It contain all libraries and compiler needed to build the program.
+It contains all libraries and compiler needed to build the program.

 To build the program, download `adabuild` image and type in console: